StephanKa/pyVARED/README.md

 This script will called everytime there is a register definition file found and it will extract all needed informations.

 # Create new programming generation files
-File name: 'generate< LANGUAGENAME >RegisterMap.< LANGUAGEENDING >'
+Put your new plugin the in plugin folder.
+Derive from the TemplateClass und write your code down there File name: 'generate< LANGUAGENAME >RegisterMap.< LANGUAGEENDING >'